New to the library

 Our award-winning library at GCU, the Saltire Centre, gives access to more than 270,000 books, 350 open-access PCs and a huge range of online resources including databases, ebooks, journals and more.

 We're open 7 days a week, with support available from staff at The Library Desk.
 You can also contact your librarian who can help you make the best use of our resources.
+Library tours are available to help you get started.

 Your student card is your library card and you are automatically a member of the library when you register.
 Please note it can take 24-48 hours before your details are transferred to the library system.
 Only after this time will you be able to borrow from the library.